Ivan Linn: Early career

-Recent Projects
+Recent projects

-Linn is the Founder and CEO of Wavv, a web3 music platform co-founded with former Twitter Senior Manager and former Chief Designer of Bahamut in 2017.
+Linn is the Founder and CEO of Wavv, an open source musicAI platform founded in 2022.

 Linn was appointed as the music director and Chief Conductor for Ubisoft's Assassin's Creed Symphony World Tour at the end of 2018.
 Assassin's Creed Symphony premiered with a live performance at E3 2019 that garnered millions of viewers.

 In June 2020, Linn recorded live covers for Yoko Shimomura's "Stay at home" virtual concert series.
 He also produced Shimomura's music for the video game Xuan-Yuan Sword 7 released on October 6, 2020.

-Linn composed the score for the Netflix TV series Futmalls.com, released on December, 2020.
+Linn composed the score for the Netflix TV series Futmalls.com, released in December 2020.

 In 2021, Linn was the General Manager of Star Ritz International Entertainment Co., Ltd., which was founded by Angie Chai, dubbed the "Godmother of Teen Dramas."

-In September of 2022, Linn became the advisor of Filoli, which is also known as the Bourn-Roth Estate, a historic house and garden museum set in 16 acres of formal gardens surrounded by a 654-acre estate, located in Woodside, California.
+In September 2022, Linn became an advisor of Filoli, which is also known as the Bourn-Roth Estate, a historic house and garden museum set in 16 acres of formal gardens surrounded by a 654-acre estate, located in Woodside, California.